yousseffissal/CS50_Final_Project_Youssef_Fissal/README.md

     ✔️ favorite_hobby: Selected hobby from a predefined list.
     ✔️ message: Custom text provided by the user (e.g., motivation).
     ✔️ registration_date: Automatically set to the current time when the form is submitted.
+    ✔️ is_accepted: This field helps distinguish between accepted and unaccepted applications within the system:

+            * The default value is FALSE, meaning the registration is pending.
+            * When the registration is approved, this value is updated to TRUE.

 🛡️ Design Notes: